Healthy and Happy

 Order yours today! www.nuvet.com/967278

-For the dilute colored coats I recommend a salmon based food, I use diamond naturals.
-They also get supplements daily such as melatonin, collagen, kelp, and salmon oil capsules.
+For the dilute colored coats and skin allergies I recommend a salmon based food, I use purina pro plan shredded blend salmon for the adults and Jynx all stages small breed salmon and sweet potatoe for puppies.
+They also get supplements daily such as melatonin, collagen, kelp, camelina oil, and or salmon oil capsules.
 There is no cure for CDA if they get it, but this nutrition is shown to help their hair and skin along with promote hair growth.
+Rub castor oil, omega 3 oil, and sunflower oils on their skin.
 The raw liver, raw eggs, and raw sardines are all good for this condition too.
 So choose which direction works best for your dog and you.

 POTTY TRAINING on a grass pad/tray/pad At Doxie Do’s we believe that we should do everything we can to help you help your new puppy to become a great lifelong companion pet.
 We help to get their potty training off to a great start.
 Puppies have an instinct not to soil their den as mama has been teaching them.
 So about 4 weeks of age they are coming out of their box to potty.
 We use a grass pad or tray for a place for them to use.
 The grass pad will help to transition them to go in the grass outside.
 Puppies do not gain full control of their need to potty until around 6 months of age.
 So even though they know where to use here, they won’t know at their new home.
 And accidents will happen, so don’t expect miracles.
 It will be easier for you to continue their training if you set up a schedule and area for your puppy.
 Place their crate inside a small pen, close to the door for convenience, place the grass pad at one end.
 This will also be the best place for them to be while you have to be away.
 As they will be outside their pen to spend time with you, either open the pen for access or place another pad by the door.
 I include a door bell for your puppy to tell you when they need to go.
 You will need to ring this when you take them out to teach them to ring it.
 Please look at the resource link I provide to help you with this process.
 Set up a schedule that works best for you.